ValueMelody/melody-auth/docs/auth-server-setup.md

 1. Provision Resources:
   Create the Worker, D1, and KV resources for your new environment via the Cloudflare dashboard.
 2. Duplicate the Configuration File:
-  Copy an existing toml file (such as server/wrangler.toml or server/demo.wrangler.toml) and rename it to something like [envName].wrangler.toml.
+  Copy server/wrangler.toml and rename it to something like [envName].wrangler.toml.
 3. Update Resource Identifiers:
   Edit your new [envName].wrangler.toml file to replace the resource names, KV ID, and D1 ID with those corresponding to your newly created resources.
 4. Generate Secrets: